 After an accident or hazardous materials spill or leak, you may be injured and unable to communicate the hazards of the materials you are transporting.
-Firefighters and police can prevent or reduce the amount of damage or injury at the scene if they know what hazardous materials are
+Firefighters and police can prevent or reduce the amount of damage or injury at the scene if they know what hazardous materials are being carried.
+Your life, and the lives of others, may depend on quickly locating the hazardous materials shipping papers.
+For that reason the rules require:

-Shippers to describe hazardous materials correctly and include an emergency response telephone number on shipping papers.

-Carriers and drivers to quickly identify hazardous materials shipping papers, or keep them on top of other shipping papers and keep the required emergency response information with the shipping papers.

-Drivers to keep hazardous materials shipping papers:

-In a pouch on the driver's door, or

-In clear view within immediate reach while the seat belt is fastened while driving, or

-On the driver's seat when out of the vehicle.
+- Shippers to describe hazardous materials correctly and include an emergency response telephone number on shipping papers. - Carriers and drivers to quickly identify hazardous materials shipping papers, or keep them on top of other shipping papers and keep the required emergency response information with the shipping papers. - Drivers to keep hazardous materials shipping papers: - In a pouch on the driver's door, or - In clear view within immediate reach while the seat belt is fastened while driving, or - On the driver's seat when out of the vehicle.

-9.3.2 - Package Labels
+Package Labels

-Shippers put diamond-shaped hazard warning labels on most hazardous materials packages.
-These labels inform others of the hazard.
-If the diamond label won't fit on the package, shippers may put the label on a tag securely attached to the package.
-For example, compressed gas cylinders that will not hold a label will have tags or decals.
-Labels look like the examples in Figure 9.2.
+Shippers put diamondshaped hazard warning

+labels on most hazardous

+materials packages.
+These

+labels inform others of the

+hazard.
+If the diamond label

+won't fit on the package,

+shippers may put the

+label on a tag securely

+attached to the package.

+For example, compressed

+gas cylinders that will not

+hold a label will have tags or

+decals.
+Labels look like the

+examples in Figure 9.2.